katari15045/ai/course/ass_2/README.txt

 ------------------
 1. Each node of the tree has 2 constraints - at_least and at_most; also maintain 2 booleans - at_least_valid, at_most_valid; this is because you should not mistakenly assume the default values of at_least and at_most as real constraints.

 2. Before expanding any node, check if it's parent and grand parent (both) have constarints; if yes, for example, consider, parent has at most -4 and grand parent has at least 3; [-infinity, -4] and [3, infinity] are disjoint sets i.e they never satisfy each other.
 So, don't expand the node - prune the tree.
 If at least one of parent and grand parent doesn't have any constraint, then you SHOULD expand the current node.
-Also, if the constraints of parent and grand parent overlap, then you MUST expand the current node.
+Also, if the constraints of parent and grand parent overlap, then you MUST expand the current node. --- Doubt

 3. When it is User's turn, he/she tries to maximize the cost i.e given a child, user makes 'at least' constraint.
 Computer minimizes the cost of a node, given the cost of a child node, computer makes 'at most' constraint.

 4. When ever you assign a cost to a node, update the constraint of it's parent.

+5. Instead of just overriding the parent's cost who has at least constraint, update only if the new value is more than the existing one; when parent has at most constraint, update only if new value is less than the old value